hugosama1/blog/source/_posts/react-starting-guide.md

   "version": "1.0.0",
   "description": "App description",
   "main": "index.js",
-  //these are executed by running "npm run <script>" "scripts": {
+  "scripts": {
-    //script to run webpack by npm
     "build": "webpack",
-    //starts the webpack webserver
     "start": "webpack-dev-server --content-base build" },
   "keywords": [],
   "author": "hugosama",
   "license": "ISC",
-  /**
-  * these dependencies are created either by adding them here or runnin npm
-  * --save-dev or -D, the difference betweeen these and "dependencies" is that npm
-  * does not install the dev-dependencies of the packages or any documentation **/
   "devDependencies": {
     "babel-core": "^6.7.7",
     "babel-loader": "^6.2.4",